 VICE Media is the world's largest independent youth media company.
-ECMC Group partnered with VICE Media to conduct three nationally representative surveys of high school students as they considered their future paths.
-The online surveys were administered by VICE Media in February 2020, June 2020, January 2021 and September 2021.
+ECMC Group partnered with VICE Media to conduct four national surveys of high school students as they considered their future paths.
+The online surveys were administered by VICE Media in February 2020, May 2020, January 2021 and September 2021.
 The total sample size across four waves of research was 4,255 people ages 14-18 in the U.S.